 - · reviewing and approving the compensation of our chief executive officer, other executive officers and senior management; - reviewing and recommending to our board of directors the compensation paid to our directors; - administering our equity incentive plans and other benefit programs; - reviewing, adopting, amending and terminating incentive compensation and equity plans, severance agreements, profit sharing plans, bonus plans, change-of-control protections and any other compensatory arrangements for our executive officers and other senior management; and - reviewing and establishing general policies relating to compensation and benefits of our employees, including our overall compensation philosophy.

-Our compensation committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of the Nasdaq Stock Market.
+Our compensation committee operates under a written charter that satisfies the applicable listing standards of the Nasdaq Stock Market.

 Nominating and Corporate Governance Committee